A Visual Analytics Framework for Reviewing Multivariate Time-Series Data with Dimensionality Reduction

 \section{Conclusion}

 We have introduced a visual analytics framework, \name{}, which enables us to derive and interpret low-dimensional representations of multivariate time-series data by employing a two-step DR and contrastive learning together with interactive visualization.
-As demonstrated with our case studies, \name{} has abilities of identifying and characterizing clusters and outliers from complex datasets.
+As demonstrated with our case studies, \name{} can identify and characterize clusters and outliers from complex datasets.
 Therefore, \name{} provides a new effective approach to demanding tasks of analyzing multivariate time-series data.

 \acknowledgments{This research is sponsored in part by the U.S. National Science Foundation through grant IIS-1741536 and U.S. Department of Energy through grant DE-SC0014917.}